alzahraaelsallakh/Infotainment-System-Yocto/README.md

 <a name="addingVNC"></a>
 ## Adding VNC server

-To connect to your target through VNC server, then edit rpi-build/local.conf and add x11vnc to  IMAGE_INSTALL_append variable
+Connect to your target through VNC server, then edit rpi-build/local.conf and add x11vnc to  IMAGE_INSTALL_append variable
 ```
 IMAGE_INSTALL_append = " x11vnc"
 ```